Promoting investment in countries neighbouring the EU and in Africa

 For the Guarantee:

-The EFSD 2017 Operational Report gives full details of blending programmes which the EFSD has financed so far.
+The EFSD 2017 Operational Report gives full details of blending programmes which the EFSD has allocated in 2017.